-There is hardly any other artistic genre where the voice is more essential than in opera.
-Yet the operatic singing body was long overlooked, not considered important enough to be taken seriously in the process of meaning making.
-Contemporary postdramatic opera engages in a reinvention of the body-voice relationship, using technology to alter voices or to break the seamless connection between singing body and voice, thus stretching the borders of the body and the voice and of the opera genre itself.
+The exhibition took contemporary postdramatic opera as its inspiration.
+There is hardly any other genre where the voice is more essential than in opera.
+Yet in discourse about opera, the singing body was long overlooked as a meaningful element.
+Postdramatic opera engages in a reinvention of the body-voice relationship.
+It uses technology to alter voices or to break the seamless connection between singing body and voice, thus stretching the borders of the body and the voice and of the opera genre itself.

 Participating artists and composers

 Martin Riches’ ‘Singing Machine’ interpreted an aria by composer Tom Johnson, written specifically for this occasion.